JMaalouf13/React_heroku/README.md

 This project has as a goal to create a react web application, hosted on Heroku, that works through a Docker image.
 We are going to build each step of this project, going from Github -> Heroku <- Docker

+We've created a docker image, running on node:14

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).